Functional-Bus-Description-Language/Specification/src/concepts.typ

 However, implementing the provider, for example as a firmware, using the C language and a microcontroller is practically doable and valid.

 The description of functionalities shall be placed in files with the `.fbd` extension.
-By default, the bus named `Main` is the entry point for the description used for the code generation.
+By default, the bus named `"main"` is the entry point for the description used for the code generation.
 A compiler is free to support a parameter for changing the name of the main bus.

 ```